jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 the AS and the datasources in order to guarantee that any pending changes are recovered.
 We demonstrate this functionality by terminating the AS whilst phase 2 is running using a tool called Byteman.
 Now you should [enable Byteman by following the instructions below](#byteman).
+If you choose to add Byteman by updating the AS7 conf file then will need to restart the AS after following the Bytman instructions.
+You should also ensure that there are no transaction logs left over from running other quickstarts:

+            ls ../standalone/data/tx-object-store/ShadowNoFileLockStore/defaultStore/StateManager/BasicAction/TwoPhaseCoordinator/AtomicAction/

+            if the directory contains any files then delete them before restarting:

+            rm -rf ../standalone/data/tx-object-store/ShadowNoFileLockStore/defaultStore/StateManager/BasicAction/TwoPhaseCoordinator/AtomicAction/

+            On windows use the file manager to accomplish the same result.

 5. If you have completed step 4 then you are ready to create a _recovery record_.
 Go to the application URL and insert another row into the database.